 The official IGFA all-tackle world record for Northern Pike is 55 lb.
 1 oz.
 (25 kg.), caught by Lothar Louis in Greffern Lake, Germany in 1986.

-Although the official record is 55 lbs, northern pike have up to 70 lbs. have been reported in the wild.
+Although the official record is 55 lbs, northern pike up to 70 lbs. have been reported in the wild.

 Northern pike are typically yellow-green to olive-green, with small white or yellow bean-shaped spots along their flanks and darker spots along their fins.
 Their bellies are lighter colored than the rest of their bodies.